Marvel Cinematic Universe: The Infinity Saga films

 By 2005, Marvel Entertainment was planning to produce its own films independently and distribute them through Paramount Pictures.
 Previously, Marvel had co-produced several superhero films based on Marvel Comics with Columbia Pictures, New Line Cinema, 20th Century Fox, and others.
 Marvel made relatively little profit from these licensing deals and wanted to get more money out of its films while maintaining artistic control of the projects and distribution.
 Avi Arad, head of Marvel Entertainment's film division known as Marvel Films, was pleased with director Sam Raimi's Spider-Man film trilogy (2002–2007) at Sony Pictures and Columbia but was less enthused with some of the other films.
 Arad decided to form Marvel Studios, Hollywood's first major independent film studio since DreamWorks Pictures was founded in 1994.
 Kevin Feige, Arad's second-in-command, realized that unlike Spider-Man, Blade, and the X-Men which were respectively licensed to Sony, New Line, and Fox, Marvel owned the rights to the Avengers team.
-Feige, a self-described "fanboy", envisioned combining these characters in a shared universe similar to the one created by Stan Lee and Jack Kirby for Marvel Comics in the 1960s.
+Feige, a self-described "fanboy", envisioned introducing each of the Avengers in individual films and then merging them in a crossover film as part of a shared universe, similar to the one that was created by Stan Lee and Jack Kirby for Marvel Comics in the 1960s.

 "It's never been done before and that's kind of the spirit everybody's taking it in.
 The other filmmakers aren't used to getting actors from other movies that other filmmakers have cast, certain plot lines that are connected or certain locations that are connected, but I think... everyone was on board for it and thinks that it's fun.
 Primarily because we've always remained consistent saying that the movie that we are making comes first.
 All of the connective tissue, all of that stuff is fun and is going to be very important if you want it to be.
 If the fans want to look further and find connections, then they're there.
 There are a few big ones obviously, that hopefully the mainstream audience will [be] able to follow as well.
 But... the reason that all the filmmakers are on board is that their movies need to stand on their own.
 They need to have a fresh vision, a unique tone, and the fact that they can interconnect if you want to follow those breadcrumbs is a bonus."